DHCSSza/dh-ignite/content/authors/th_wits/_index.md

 ---
 # Display name
-title: "Cobus Rademeyer"
+title: "Tasneem Hassem"

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: "Panel discussion: A vision for digital and computational research in humanities and social sciences"
+role: "Where Tech Meets Mental Health"

 user_groups: ["Speakers"]

 # Organizations/Affiliations to show in About widget
 organizations:
- - name: SPU
+ - name: WITS
  - url:

 # Short bio (displayed in user profile at end of posts)